tbttin/notes/makes/gnu-make.md

 - This is a **shortened** version of [GNU
   `make` manual](https://www.gnu.org/software/make/manual/make.html).

-- This note is created by me who know a little basic of `make` and `makefile` and for someone who at least at the same level.
+- This note is created by me, for me who know a little basic about `make` and for someone who at least at the same level.

-- But it's still very basic.
+  But, it's still very basic.
 I'll try keep the information detail as much as possible.

-- Why i create this note?
+- Why I create this note?

   + Learning `make`.

+  + Note for myself for reference purpose.

-  + Referencing.
+  + Sharing.

 # Overview of make
 ## How to Read This Manual